ARMmbed/mbed-os-5-docs/docs/cont/contributing.md

 * A *LICENSE* file with:

-<pre>Unless specifically indicated otherwise in a file, files are licensed under the Public Binary License,
+<pre>Unless specifically indicated otherwise in a file, files are licensed under the Permissive Binary License,
 as can be found in: LICENSE-permissive-binary-license-1.0.txt</pre>

 * The full original [Permissive Binary License 1.0 text](https://www.mbed.com/licenses/PBL-1.0) in *LICENSE-permissive-binary-license-1.0.txt*.